 Like on any Android phone or tablet, you can simultaneously press and hold the power button and the Volume down button to take a screenshot on a Fire tablet, as shown in the picture below.… Read the rest

-The post How to take a screenshot on a Fire tablet without using any apps like a pro? appeared first on Kindle Fire For Kid.
+The post How to take a screenshot on a Fire tablet without using any apps like a pro? appeared first on Guides for Fire Tablet.

 Fire Tablet Buying Guide helps you make informed decisions when considering buying an Amazon Fire tablet or buying accessories for your Fire tablet.